Harold G. Koenig: Education and academic career

-Koenig graduated with a B.S. in history from Stanford University (1974), later receiving his MD (1982) from University of California, San Francisco.
-He became clinical assistant professor in psychiatry (1992) and has been professor of psychiatry (2004-) at Duke University Medical Center.
+Koenig graduated with a B.S. in biology from Stanford University (1974).
+He trained as a registered nurse (R.N.) at San Joaquin Delta College, before receiving his M.D.
+(1982) from the University of California, San Francisco.
+He later completed his geriatric medicine, psychiatry, and biostatistics training at Duke University Medical Center, where he also received his Master of Health Sciences degree.